Student Research Opportunities

 Jiju Poovancheri

-3D Computer Vision
+Computer Vision / Deep Learning

 Marcin Sawicki

-Astronomy & Physics/Formation and Evolution of Galaxies
+Astronomy & Physics / Formation and Evolution of Galaxies

 Robert Singer